Your bag

 15

-Embrace your inner hipster and prepare for a rustic adventure with this Jungle Art Camp in Chiang Dao.
-If you're looking to truly disconnect, this 2D1N retreat offers a unique opportunity to stay with local families, trek through lush pine forests, bamboo raft through forests, and experience the stunning views of Doi Luang mountain.
+For a rustic adventure, check out the Jungle Art Camp.
+This 2D1N retreat lets you stay with local families, trek through pine forests, bamboo raft, and soak in stunning views of Doi Luang mountain.

 16

-Rent a car or motorbike and embark on an epic adventure!
+If you are feeling adventurous, do a longer road trip up north!
+You'll need 3-4 days more and you can rent a car or motorbike for this adventure!
 Visit the sky-high temples of Chiang Rai, the vibrant Lampang night market, the fascinating Opium Museum, and even take a short boat trip into Laos.

 Remember: Chiang Dao and Chiang Rai are more rustic than Chiang Mai.
 Think fewer fancy cafes, more local charm.
 Embrace the slower pace!
 Renting a vehicle provides the most flexibility for exploring these off-the-beaten-path destinations.